 The temptation when getting back on track is to try and eat a perfect clean eating/refined sugar free/paleo/vegan/whatever diet.
 Whilst there’s definitely something to be said for having a ‘nutritional reset’ the difficulty with perfection is what happens when you do have a slip up.
 If you’re the kind of person who can manage slip ups without them turning into f**k it binges, then awesome.
 If not, beware of trying to eat perfectly!

 Use a tracking tool

 I’m a big fan of simple tracking tools like keeping a food diary or just tracking some key healthy habits.
-I even have some awesome free tracking tools for you here!

 Get some accountability